mnit-rtmc/iris/docs/incident_dms.md

 ### Locator Tags

-Several MULTI-like tags are available for locators.
+Several [MULTI]-like tags are available for locators.
 These tags will be replaced with incident location information when composing a message.
-Tags should only be used if the locator's *picked* state matches.
+Tags should only be used if the locator's _picked_ state matches.

 Tag       | Picked | Description
 ----------|--------|-------------------------------------------------